dfinity/motoko/design/Payment.md

   - but `pay` is a functorial mapping for other `T`
   - intro syntax `pay <exp>`
   - elim syntax is pattern `pay <pat>`
-  - linearly restricted resource; simplest possible implementation: cannot be bound to a variable!
+  - linearly (affinely) restricted resource; simplest possible implementation: cannot be bound to a variable!

 * Static Semantics
   - for `pay T` to be well-formed, `T` must be sharable
   - both `Dfn` and `pay T` are sharable
   - a type `T` is *linear* when it contains a value of type `pay U`
   - term variables must not have linear type
+  - type variables cannot abstract linear types
   - no other restrictions

 * Dynamic Semantics